Moelfre Lifeboat Station: Notable rescues

 At 15:30 on the 28 October 1927, at the height of a storm with gale force winds gusting up to 85 mph, Second Coxswain William Roberts launched the Charles and Eliza Laura (ON 605) to the aid of the vessel Excel of Poole.
 Also onboard was Capt.
 Owen Jones, an experience seaman, but not part of the regular crew due to his work, After battling the conditions for over 2 hours, they finally reached the Excel.
 Realising it was about to sink, they sailed the lifeboat onto the deck of the vessel, rescuing the three crew, before a wave washed the lifeboat off, and the vessel sinking minutes later.
 The lifeboat, badly damaged, and unable to return to Moelfre due to the weather, made for Puffin Island.
 Sadly, two lives were lost, one of the vessel crew had been badly injured during the rescue and died, whilst lifeboat crewman William Roberts collapsed and died of exhaustion.

 At 22:00, the motor lifeboat was sent out to find the Moelfre boat.
 Finding the lifeboat in the shelter of Puffin Island, and assuming they were just waiting for a break in the weather, the Beaumaris lifeboat returned to station.

 The Moelfre crew remained with their battered lifeboat for the rest of the night, and it was only at dawn that the Beaumaris lifeboat was again despatched, this time towing the Moelfre boat, landing the exhausted crew back at Beaumaris Pier at 08:30.
 For their outstanding service, Acting Coxswain William Roberts, and Capt.
 Owen Jones were each awarded the RNLI Gold Medal.
 Each of the remaining crew were awarded the RNLI Bronze Medal, including a rare posthumous Bronze Medal for William Roberts.

-Postscript: Three years later in 1930, Moelfre received their first motor-powered lifeboat, a lifeboat, with a single 50-hp petrol engine, giving just over 7 knots.
+Postscript: Three years later in 1930, Moelfre received their first motor-powered lifeboat, a 40-foot 6in Watson-class lifeboat, with a single 50-hp petrol engine, giving just over 7 knots.
 She cost £5,886, and was named G. W. (ON 724), following two separate bequests, in memory of George Staley and Wade Richards, the funds combined to cover the cost.
 On 27 July 1932, G. W. was launched to find a missing fishing boat, but neither the person or boat was ever found.
 The missing person was Capt.
 Owen Jones, recipient of the RNLI Gold Medal.